ibm-cloud-docs/vpc/vsi_is_manage_images.md

 * Is in qcow2 format
 * Is cloud-init enabled
 * The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images) operating system

+  For Red Hat and Windows, there are BYOL operating system versions you can choose when you import a custom image including your own license.
+For more information, see [Bring your own license (Beta)](https://test.cloud.ibm.com/docs/vpc?topic=vpc-byol-vpc-about).
+  {: note}

 * Size doesn't exceed 100 GB

 When you have an image available in {{site.data.keyword.cos_full_notm}}, you can import it to {{site.data.keyword.vpc_short}} infrastructure by using the {{site.data.keyword.cloud_notm}} console.